 If you have a brokerage account with Edward Jones and your portfolio includes mutual funds, Edward Jones likely is receiving revenue sharing for those products and therefore has a conflict of interest.
 The same is true if you’re in a 529 plan or you’ve purchased an annuity.
 Edward Jones does not receive revenue sharing payments for assets within investment advisory programs like Guided Solutions and Advisory Solutions.

-To open an account, you can visit the Edward Jones website to find the advisor closest to you and schedule an appointment.
+To open an account, you can visit the Edward Jones website to find an advisor close to you and schedule an appointment.
 At the first appointment, your advisor will ask you a series of questions to determine what’s most important to you in your investing.
 From there, your advisor will develop a tailored strategy that takes into account your risk tolerance and your investing goals.

-The firm had 13,449 branch locations in the U.S. and Canada at the end of 2017, more than any other brokerage firm.
+The firm has multiple branch locations in the U.S. and Canada.
 Edward Jones has its headquarters in Des Peres, Missouri, just outside of St. Louis.

 - If you find that you don’t have quite enough money to meet the account minimums of many traditional advisors, then you may be interested in a robo-advisor.
-Robo-advisors often have lower minimums and fees while also helping you reach your investment and retirement goals.
+Robo-advisors use automated algorithms to manage your investments according to your investor profile.